I just see these people out there just getting so irritated over our high-definition sound.

 Like, you know, that was the first thing I thought of when he was telling me about it.

-I'm like, why when we're just starting to get the majority, would Republicans do something like this?
+I'm like, why, when we're just starting to get the majority, would Republicans do something like this?

-Like, I mean, that's just outlandish.
+You know, like, I mean, that's just outlandish.

-You know, like that just the Republicans aren't doing it.
+The Republicans aren't doing it.

-Well, you know, after listening to you now, I'm starting to get a little bit, you know.
+Well, you know, after listening to you, now I'm starting to get a little bit, you know.

 Well, what specifically have you been trying to find out?